mikaelkvist/EpisodeCounter/README.md

 ## Installation

-Download the APK and install on your Android device or clone or fork the project and edit it in AndroidStudio.
+Download the APK (apk/episode_counter.apk) and install on your Android device or clone or fork the project and edit it in AndroidStudio.

 ## TODO

-- Create APK for downloading
-- Use RxJava in a consistent way (as similar as possible in all cases)
 - Make the RecycerView scroll to the top when a new sorting option is seleted